Tronix117/apidok/README.md

 ### Generate

-Go to the apidok directory and run `bin/apidok dist`
+Go to the apidok directory and run `bin/apidok dist --extended-models`

-By default the documentation will be retrieve from the 'doc' folder and the generated website will be in 'dist'
+By default the documentation will be retrieve from the 'exemple' folder and the generated website will be in 'dist'

 You can find more option to the `apidok` script in the *apidok command* section